Can you be a life coach without certification? Yes, you can!

 The traits that all good coaches have are:

-- Interpersonal skills.
-It doesn’t matter whether you are an introvert or extrovert yourself.
+- Interpersonal skills: It doesn’t matter whether you are an introvert or extrovert yourself.
 As a coach, your job is to build a rapport and relationship of trust with your client.
 There is no magic potion that will help you do this.
 Even coaching school does not teach you how to do this effectively.
 Sure, you will learn about the importance of processes.
 You will hear a lot about the GROW model.
-An interesting way of looking at the GROW model below:

 And you will learn the business side of things.
 But nothing will prepare you for the real life experience of helping a client.
 I had earlier penned down about 44 questions that coaches MUST ask their client.
 You can read the blog as a start to your coaching journey.
 The first few times will be like riding a wave.
 And then you will get better at it.
 I promise!